Dancing Brasil

-Dancing Brasil was a Brazilian reality television series based on the British reality TV competition Strictly Come Dancing and is part of the Dancing with the Stars franchise.
+Dancing Brasil is a Brazilian reality television series based on the British reality TV competition Strictly Come Dancing and is part of the Dancing with the Stars franchise.
 The series was produced by Endemol Shine in partnership with BBC Worldwide.

 The show is hosted by Xuxa Meneghel, alongside Junno Andrade, who became co-host in season four.
 Sérgio Marone co-hosted the first two seasons, while Leandro Lima was co-host in the third season.

 The series premiered on Monday, 3 April 2017 at 10:30 p.m.
 (BRT / AMT) on RecordTV.

 Format

 The format of the show consists of a celebrity paired with a professional dancer.
 Each couple performs predetermined dances and competes against the others for judges' points.
 The three couples receiving the lowest total of judges' points are up to the public vote, where the couple who received the fewest votes will be eliminated each week until only the champion dance pair remains.